jdp/justinpoliey.com/articles/static-sites-with-make.md

 This website is built with a simple static site generator.
 Like most of the other systems, pages are edited in Markdown and then later emitted as HTML.
-You probably even have it installed already--- it's just `make(1)`!
+The cool thing about this one is that probably have it installed already --- it's just `make(1)`!
 From the [homepage][make-homepage]: